-The Total Addressable Market (TAM), also referred to as total available market, is the overall revenue opportunity that is available to a product or service if 100% market share is achieved.
-Because it represents the potential opportunity, it is often used to determine the level of effort and funding that a person or company should put into a new business line.
+Total Addressable Market (TAM), also referred to as total available market, is the overall revenue opportunity that is available for a product or service if 100% market share is achieved.
+Because it represents the potential opportunity, it is often used to determine the level of funding or resources that a company should invest into a new product or business line.

-The concept of total addressable market is important for startups and existing businesses because the estimates of effort and funding required allow them to prioritize specific products, customer segments, and business opportunities.
-Where there are potential investors and buyers of the business, company executives can use TAM to provide a viable value proposition.
+The concept of total addressable market is important for both startups and existing businesses because it allows them to prioritize specific products, customer segments, and business opportunities, taking into consideration the required resources and potential revenue impact.

-Creating a viable value proposition involves estimating the market size, size of the overall investment, competition, growth expected, and the available market size.
-All this can be achieved through TAM.
-For example, when a private equity firm intends to acquire a startup company, it can use TAM to estimate the revenue generation potential of a product or service offered by that company in order to determine if the company is likely to produce a return on investment.
+Evaluating if a business opportunity is viable involves estimating the market size, overall investment needed, competitive landscape, unique differentiators, and expected growth rate.
+For example, when a private equity firm intends to acquire a company, it can use TAM to estimate the revenue generation potential of a product or service offered by that company in order to determine if the company is likely to produce a return on investment.

-TAM takes into account the products and customer segments that remain untapped by the startup.
-The assessment helps to determine the actual size of the available market and the prevailing competition for the products offered by the startup.
+TAM estimations can take untapped markets, products and customer segments into consideration.
+The assessment helps to determine the actual size of the available market.

 Calculating the Total Addressable Market